bengfarrell/rgf-blog/content/fiction/she-could-be-me-flashes.md

 layout: layouts/individualworks.njk
 ---

-"She Could Be Me" is a short story isa flash horror story that's _Twilight Zone_ meets "The Ladies Who Lunch."
-It was first published in _Flashes in the Dark_ in May of 2010, but that publication is out_of_print.
+"She Could Be Me" is a flash horror story that's _Twilight Zone_ meets "The Ladies Who Lunch."
+It was first published in _Flashes in the Dark_ in May of 2010, but that publication is out ofprint.

 The first few lines to whet your appetite: